Is the radiation level in Tokyo safe for a 2-year-old (Sept 2012)? What about the food & water supplies?

 The Japanese government has a food safety monitoring system in place which my government (Australia) says is world standard.

-It's up to you to decide what level of radiation is acceptable to you and your family, but personally I'd have no qualms taking ny two year old to Tokyo right now. over 6 years ago
+It's up to you to decide what level of radiation is acceptable to you and your family, but personally I'd have no qualms taking ny two year old to Tokyo right now. about 7 years ago

 It's NOT safe at all.